 However, in some cases the condition may not be temporary.
 It persists for more than one week.
-If is it so, breathing difficulty may be an indication of more serious condition such as asthma, bronchitis, bronchiolitis, pneumonia etc.

 Causes Of Breathing Problems In Toddlers

 Difficult breathing in toddlers can develop due to various reasons.
 But the most common cause is blockage in their nose caused due to cold and viral upper respiratory tract infection.
-Toddlers are more vulnerable than elderly children.
-One of the reasons is their immunity is still in its developing stage.
-They catch viral infection easily.
-Frequent cold and running nose is common during this age.

 Aside from the cold and viral infection, some toddlers may have breathlessness associated with other serious causes such as asthma, allergies, sinusitis, bronchitis and serious lung infection such as pneumonia.
 In these ailments the child may present with labored breathing.
 Toddlers who suffer from whooping cough also experience difficulty in breathing.

 Breathing difficulty or breathlessness is itself a symptom of an underlying ailment.
 Many other symptoms are usually associated with breathing problems.
 They include:

 - Running and watery nose.